danomatika/ofxMidi/README.md

 Creating a New ofxMidi Project
 ------------------------------

+_Note: These instructions are for manually creating a new project.
+You do not need to follow these steps if you use the ProjecGenerator app, except for Xcode where you currently need to add the CoreMIDI framework._

 To develop your own project based on ofxMidi, simply copy the example project and rename it.
 You probably want to put it in your apps folder, for example, after copying:
 <pre>
 openFrameworks/addons/ofxPd/exampleInput/ => openFrameworks/apps/myApps/exampleInput/